 title

-Consideration of amendments to Section 2.04.020 of the Wauwatosa Municipal Code related to vacation of the office of alderperson; selection of replacement
+Consideration of amendments to Section 2.04.020 of the Wauwatosa Municipal Code related to vacancies in the office of alderperson; selection of replacement

 body